4k4xs4pH1r3/offensive-security/kali_google_cloud.md

      startx

-If this results in a command not found message, install the desktop GUI by running
+If this results in a command not found message, install the Kali Linux desktop GUI, running:

     apt install kali-linux-full kali-linux-all gnome gdm3 -y